 To assess the utility of the ACSD as a rapid and reliable \emph{descriptor surrogate metric}, we compare the predicted ACSD with actual MAE of the total energy inferred from the NN.
 To that end we consider the hyperparameters $R_\mathrm{cut}=4.676$\AA~and $J_\mathrm{max}=5$ which were identified as accurate in Ref.~\cite{ellis_accelerating_2021}.
 We then vary both hyperparameters, one at a time with the other held fixed.
 The reference result was calculated for all these hyperparameter combinations.
 This involved generating SNAP descriptors, training the NNs, and predicting the total free energy based on these NNs.
 The central results of this assessment are shown in Fig.~\ref{fig:snap_analysis_cutoff_radius} for a fixed number of components $J_\mathrm{max}$ and varying cutoff radius $R_\mathrm{cut}$, and vice versa in Fig.~\ref{fig:snap_anaylysis_components}.

-It is evident in Fig.~\ref{fig:snap_analysis_cutoff_radius} that the NN prediction (green) becomes more accurate with increasing $R_\mathrm{cut}$, up until a minimum at 4.676~\AA, after which a slight decrease is observed.
+It is evident in Fig.~\ref{fig:snap_analysis_cutoff_radius} that the NN prediction (green) becomes more accurate with increasing $R_\mathrm{cut}$, up until a minimum at 4.676~\AA\,(achieving the desired accuracy of below 3 meV/atom), after which a slight decrease in both average accuracy and spread is observed.
 This behavior is reproduced, almost exactly, by the ACSD surrogate metric (red).
 These results follow the intuitive expectation: a small $R_\mathrm{cut}$ means that individual SNAP descriptors carry less information about the atomic environment, making it harder for a NN to actually predict the electronic structure from the data provided.